RenderKit/embree/README.md

 as Open Source under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

-Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, <https://ispc.github.io/>) by also providing an ISPC interface to the core ray tracing algorithms.
+Embree supports applications written with the Intel SPMD Program Compiler (ISPC, <https://ispc.github.io/>) by also providing an ISPC interface to the core ray tracing algorithms.
 This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, AVX512, and Xeon Phi